This 8000 word essay constitutes three parts.

 Some people wanted to exterminate all bats and pangolins to end the virus they carried.
 A simple solution could resolve the transmission from mammals to humans – keep right out of the habitat of these creatures that carry the virus.
 Do not get close to them or handle them.

 There was also concern in China that the origin of the virus may have travelled from the laboratory with a person to the outer world.
 The same concern applies to laboratories in any country where numerous experiments take place on animals and experiments with viruses for production of a vaccine.
 A government or scientists would probably never admit that a virus escaped a laboratory and entered into the public domain.
+A single act of carelessness can have widespread consequences.

 The name corona comes from the Latin meaning a Crown.
 Under a microscope, the spiky surface reveals what appears like a red crown.